Skip to main content

 Vulnerabilities Dashboard Indicating Secrets Detected

-Click the Secrets tab to display a list of the issues identified.
+Click the Findings tab to display a list of the issues identified.
+You can also uncheck other findings types and filter the list down to just secrets.

 List of Identified Secrets in Qwiet's Dashboard